robertyoung2/Machine-Learning-Capstone/README.md

 - The Capstone Project Report 'capstone_project_report.pdf'.
 - The implemented code, in the form of an ipython notebook 'Capstone Project.ipynb'
 - The datasets used for the project can be located on the [Kaggle Competition Page](https://www.kaggle.com/c/invasive-species-monitoring/data).
+- The highest scoring submission file is also included in the repository, 'submit_VGG16_run7.csv'.